Chitō-ryū: Australia

+In November 2004, Michael J Noonan was appointed to represent Chitose and the ICKF in Australia as honbucho.
+Noonan was Bill Ker's student from 1980 until his retirement.
+In 1985 he travelled to Japan and became a direct student of the 2nd Generation Soke, a relationship that he has continued.
+Noonan currently teaches at the Tasseikan dōjō in Sydney and has been granted the rank of 7th dan (七段) and title of Kyoshi.
+In 2023 Noonan was appointed Advisor to the 3rd Generation Soke and made the Technical Director of Europe.
+He has held seminars in the US, Scotland, Ireland, Norway and Germany, as well as his home country of Australia, and has also instructed in Japan and Canada.

+Other notable senior instructors supporting Noonan in his role include; Mark Snow, 5th dan Renshi; Martin Phillips, 5th dan, Renshi and Head of Kobujutsu for Australia; Sandra Phillips 5th dan Renshi and National Coach, Adam Higgins, 4th dan, Shihan.

 United States

 United States Chitō-ryū Karate Federation

 The United States Chitō-ryū Karate Federation is an independent non-profit federation of Chitō-ryū dōjō in the United States.
 It was established by William J. and Barbara E. Dometrich.
 The hombu-dōjō is located in Covington, Kentucky.

 U.S.A.
 Yoshukai Karate Association

 The U.S.A.
 Yoshukai Karate Association is a karate association headed by Michael G. Foster.
 Yoshukai is a Japanese karate style adapted from Chitō-ryū by Mamoru Yamamoto.
 Foster was originally named the Director of the U.S.A.
 Yoshukai Karate Association in 1966 by Mamoru Yamamoto, when it was affiliated with the United States Chitō-ryū Karate Federation.
 In this capacity, Foster established and headed a number of karate schools which were then part of the United States Chitō-ryū Karate Federation.
 The dōjō became independent Yoshukai schools 1971.

 Koshin-ha Chitō-ryū Karate Association

 The Koshin-ha Chitō-ryū Karate-do Association was formed in 2004 by several senior ranking American Chitō-ryū practitioners.
 Unlike many martial arts organizations run by a single person, the Koshin-ha is governed by two groups of individuals: senior practitioners (known collectively as the Shihan-kai), and dōjō chief instructors (known collectively as the Shibu-kai).